 Outline under what terms the NDA can terminate earlier, such as upon written agreement of both parties or the cessation of the employee’s employment.

 Many times, there are legal consequences for employees disclosing trade secrets and other confidential information, even without an NDA.
-However, if your employee has signed an NDA, you have additional legal actions available that may be easier to pursue, like action for breach of contract for violating the non-disclosure agreement.
+However, suppose your employee has signed an NDA.
+In that case, you have additional legal actions available that may be easier to pursue, like action for breach of contract for violating the non-disclosure agreement.

 The NDA can also serve as a guide for the employee to outline expectations regarding what information should be protected and how to protect that information so that you can adequately manage employee expectations and hopefully avoid a serious breach or future legal action.

-When non-disclosure agreements signed by employers are enforceable depends on your company’s state.
+When non-disclosure agreements signed by employers are enforceable, it depends on your company’s state.
 State laws vary from state to state regarding employee NDAs, but most agreements may be enforceable if drafted and executed correctly.
-Also, for the non-disclosure to be legally valid, some form of consideration must be involved, like the employee being employed by the employer in exchange for the employee’s agreement under the NDA not to disclose confidential information or trade secrets of the business.
+Also, for the non-disclosure to be legally valid, some form of consideration must be involved, like the employee being employed by the employer in exchange for the employee’s agreement under the NDA not to disclose confidential information or business trade secrets.

 This varies from state to state due to state laws, but employee NDAs can be unenforceable for several reasons, such as: